ehmicky/wild-wild-path/README.md

 name\\.with\\.dots
 name\\\\with\\\\backslashes

-# Property names which could be interpreted as tokens must be escaped by
+# Ambiguous property names must be escaped with a backslash at the beginning.
-# using a backslash at the beginning.
-This includes properties that:
+# This includes properties that:
 #  - Are integers but are not array elements
 #  - Have multiple slashes and start with one
 name.\\0